Get ready to reach your goals

 Penn State Shenango welcomes students with disabilities into the University's educational programs.
 If you have a disability-related need for reasonable academic adjustments, we can help you to receive those adjustments and prepare you to accomplish your academic goals.

-First, you must schedule a meeting with Tony Paglia, Disability Coordinator (724-983-2841).
-During this meeting, he will review your history and request documentation verifying your disability.
-This documentation may include evaluations from your medical doctor, neurologist, psychologist, or psychiatrist, or a high school IEP/Evaluation Report concerning your disability.
+First, you must schedule a meeting with our disability coordinator to review your history and request documentation verifying your disability.
+This documentation may include evaluations from your medical doctor, neurologist, psychologist, or psychiatrist or a high school IEP/Evaluation Report concerning your disability.

 You will find information about appropriate documentation for your disability at Penn State's Office of Student Disability Resources website.

 Your information must be current.
-If it is old or outdated, which may vary depending on your diagnosis, you may need to return to your doctor for an update on your condition.
-For some conditions, this may require retesting.
+If it is old or outdated, which may vary depending on your diagnosis, you may need to return to your doctor for an update on your condition, which may require retesting.

 Once you are approved for academic accommodations, you will receive an Academic Accommodation Letter that includes recommendations for accommodations.
 You are strongly encouraged to meet with your professors at the beginning of each semester, at which time you may share this letter with them.
 Your professors will not be apprised of your diagnosis, which is strictly confidential.